ghostdial/ghostdial/README.md

 You: whatsmyname ghostguy
 dossi: <list of places the username ghostguy has been used, using the whatsmyname tool>

+You: socialscan ghostguy
+dossi: <list of places the username ghostguy has been used, using the whatsmyname tool>

+You: socialscan ghostguy@gmail.com
+dossi: <list of places the username ghostguy has been used, using the whatsmyname tool>

 You: holehe ghostguy@gmail.com
 dossi: <list of places the email ghostguy@gmail.com has been used, using holehe>